So you've confirmed your place and completed all the things to do straight away? Now you can start looking forward to exciting times ahead!

 Making friends and meeting people

-Learn more about Freshers' Week events by joining social media groups linked to the University, your department, and YUSU, our Students' Union.
+Learn more about Welcome Week events by joining social media groups linked to the University, your department, and YUSU, our Students' Union.

 University of York